EurekaCommunity/GooglePlacesRow/README.md

 ### How to use GooglePlacesRow

-1. First navigate to `AppDelegate.swift` and add `import GooglePlaces` on top.
+1. First, navigate to `AppDelegate.swift` and add `import GooglePlaces` on top.

 	```swift
 	// AppDelegate.swift